-- (c) Imagine that on top of that, these DNS servers also deploy 0x20 randomization (see slides, the random capital letters in the query).
-What are the odds now that you will guess right on a query for the blackboard.ru.nl host?
-Write your answer to exercise2c. - (d) Explain, in your own words, why all these countermeasures do not work against the easy DNS attack, i.e. against a passive MitM attacker.
-Write your answer to exercise2d. - 3.
-The firewall configuration you made in assignment 4, exercise 1a, should still allow DNS conversations.
+- (f) Explain, in your own words, why all these countermeasures are less effective against a DNS attack performed by a passive MitM attacker.
+Write your answer to exercise2f. - (g) Explain, in your own words, why all these countermeasures do not work against a DNS attack performed by an active MitM attacker.
+Write your answer to exercise2g. - (h) OPTIONAL As a completely optional bonus, calculate the number of queries the cache needs to make on average for your attack from 2e to succeed with a 90% success rate, assuming you win every race (i.e. for each query it makes, you successfully inject your own response), for all three situations of only QID randomization, QID and port randomization, and QID, port, and 0x20 randomization on blackboard.ru.nl.
+Write your answers to exercise2bonus. - 3.
+The firewall configuration you made in assignment 4A, exercise 1a, should still allow DNS conversations initiated by an outgoing DNS query, but block unsolicited incoming traffic.
 However, DNS usually runs over UDP and UDP is a connectionless protocol.
 Try to explain how the firewall still knows that it should allow this DNS traffic.
+Feel free to consult iptables documentation for this.
 Write your answer to exercise3. - 4.
 Place the files and directories exercise1, exercise2, and exercise3 and all their contents in a folder called netsec-assignment5-STUDENTNUMBER1-STUDENTNUMBER2.
 Replace STUDENTNUMBER1 and STUDENTNUMBER2 by your respective student numbers, and accomodate for extra / fewer student numbers.
 Make a tar.gz archive of the whole netsec-assignment5-STUDENTNUMBER1-STUDENTNUMBER2 directory and submit this archive in Blackboard.